morrownr/USB-WiFi/README.md

 Note: The above 4 links are for the Netgear A6210.
 It is a more compact adapter that would travel better than the larger dual antenna devices.
 If you own one, we would appreciate a product review.

+--- Multiple links for the TEROW ROW02FD ---

 Amazon - $16 USD - [TEROW ROW02FD AC1200 USB 3 WiFi Adapter 5G/2.4G 802.11 AC](https://www.amazon.com/gp/product/B086L3D3NB) [1] ID 0e8d:7612 MediaTek Inc. Wireless - "multi-state"

 Amazon - $14 USD - [TEROW ROW02FD USB WiFi Adapter 1200M USB 3.0 5DBI Wireless Network Adapter](https://www.amazon.com/dp/B08F9MXC8Q) "multi-state"